 John Estacio – Song cycle Away and Awake in the Night, for baritone, violin, and piano, premièred by James Ehnes, violin, Russell Braun, baritone, & Carolyn Maule, piano, May 2, 2013

 Chris Paul Harman – Sonatine, premièred by Robert Aitken, flute, and Simon Fryer, cello, October 27, 2011

-Larysa Kuzmenko – Fantasy for Solo Cello, premièred by Kaori Yamagami, November 20, 2008
+Larysa Kuzmenko – Fantasy for cello, premièred by Kaori Yamagami, November 20, 2008

-Stewart Goodyear –Dogged By Hell Hounds (a tribute to bluesman Robert Johnson), premièred by Stewart Goodyear, December 6, 2007
+Stewart Goodyear – Dogged By Hell Hounds (a tribute to bluesman Robert Johnson), premièred by Stewart Goodyear, piano, December 6, 2007

 Barbara Croall – Bigiiwe (She is Coming Home), premièred by Marion Newman, mezzo-soprano, and Gregory Oh, piano, April 26, 2007

 Alexander Rapoport – Variationen ohne Worte, premièred by Meredith Hall, soprano, and Bernard Farley, guitar, April 20, 2006